alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 #### Create handler to save the configuration
 1. Navigate to `ansible --> roles --> baseconfig --> handlers`
 2. Open up the `main.yml` file
-3. Copy and paste the following
+3. Copy and paste the following:

     ```
     ---
     # handlers file for baseconfig